WikiLeaks: Public positions taken by United States politicians concerning WikiLeaks

-In 2010, after WikiLeaks' release of classified U.S. government documents leaked by Chelsea Manning, then U.S. Vice-President Joe Biden was asked whether he saw Assange as closer to a high-tech terrorist than to Pentagon Papers whistleblower Daniel Ellsberg.
-Biden responded that he "would argue it is closer to being a high-tech terrorist than the Pentagon Papers".
+In 2010, after WikiLeaks' release of classified U.S. government documents leaked by Chelsea Manning, then U.S. Vice-president Joe Biden said that he "would argue it is closer to being a high-tech terrorist than the Pentagon Papers".
 Biden said Assange "has done things that have damaged and put in jeopardy the lives and occupations of people in other parts of the world."
 Representative Pete Hoekstra called for decisive action against WikiLeaks.
-Senator Joseph Lieberman and John McCain called WikiLeaks publications the "greatest, most damaging security breach in the history of this country" and Senator Peter T. King said WikiLeaks was "engaged in terrorist activity" and should be designated a terrorist organisation.
+Senators Joseph Lieberman and John McCain called WikiLeaks publications the "most damaging security breach in the history of this country" and Representative Peter T. King said WikiLeaks should be designated a terrorist organisation.
+Sarah Palin, William Kristol and Rick Santorum compared WikiLeaks to a terrorist group.
 Senator John Ensign proposed amending the Espionage Act to target WikiLeaks.

-Internal U.S. government reviews found that the redacted diplomatic cables leak was embarrassing but caused only limited damage to U.S. interests abroad.
+An internal U.S. government review in found that the redacted diplomatic cables leak was embarrassing but caused only limited damage to U.S. interests abroad.
 In January 2011, a congressional official said they thought the Obama administration felt compelled to say publicly that the release caused severe damage in order to bolster legal efforts to shut down the WikiLeaks website and bring charges against the leakers.
+In 2012, Representative Ron Paul defended WikiLeaks in a floor speech.

 In 2015, Representative Mac Thornberry said WikiLeaks publications had done "enormous" damage and helped the country's "primary adversaries".
+In 2016, former U.S. representative Connie Mack said the U.S. public has "a right to know" the contents of the diplomatic documents and said criticism of WikiLeaks was a way of distracting from the revelations contained in WikiLeaks' publications.

 Several Republicans who had once been highly critical of WikiLeaks and Julian Assange began to speak fondly of him after WikiLeaks published the DNC leaks and started to regularly criticise Hillary Clinton and the Democratic Party.
 Having called WikiLeaks "disgraceful" in 2010, President-elect Donald Trump praised WikiLeaks in October 2016, saying, "I love WikiLeaks."
 In 2019, Trump said "I know nothing about WikiLeaks.
 It's not my thing."
 Newt Gingrich, who called for Assange to be "treated as an enemy combatant" in 2010, praised him as a "down to Earth, straight forward interviewee" in 2017.
-Sarah Palin, who had in 2010 described Assange as an "anti-American operative with blood on his hands", praised Assange in 2017.
+Sarah Palin, who had described Assange as an "anti-American operative with blood on his hands" in 2010, praised Assange in 2017.

-Representative Ron Paul defended WikiLeaks in a floor speech.
-Tulsi Gabbard spoke of the "chilling effect on investigative journalism", first of the US government's reclassification of WikiLeaks (from "news organization" during the Obama administration to "hostile intelligence service" after the 2016 election), then of his arrest.
+In 2019, Tulsi Gabbard spoke of the "chilling effect on investigative journalism", first of the US government's reclassification of WikiLeaks from "news organization" to "hostile intelligence service", then of Assange's arrest.
+The National Defense Authorization Act for Fiscal Year 2020 said that "It is the sense of Congress that WikiLeaks and the senior leadership of WikiLeaks resemble a non-state hostile intelligence service often abetted by state actors and should be treated as such a service by the United States".